2026 COLA for Social Security Disability (SSD)

 i 3 Table Of Contents

 Every year, the Social Security Administration (SSA) looks at information about consumer prices and adjusts Social Security disability (SSD) and retirement benefits to keep pace.
-It’s that time of year again, and the SSA will increase benefits by 2.5% for 2025.
-Here’s how the SSA determines the increase and why the 2025 cost of living adjustment (COLA) is lower than the boost Social Security and SSD recipients have seen in the past few years.
+Social Security benefits to over 75 million Americans will increase by 2.8% for the year 2026

 How the Social Security / SSD COLA is Determined